Best MusicButler alternatives for Spotify users

 1. Tracknack

-If you want the best Spotify-first option, this is the one.
+If you want the best playlist-first option, this is the one.

-Tracknack adds new releases to a dedicated Spotify playlist automatically, then emails you when something new lands there.
+Tracknack adds new releases to a dedicated playlist on Spotify or Apple Music automatically, then emails you when something new lands there.
 The playlist is the point.
 You don't need another inbox ritual.
-You open Spotify, hit play, and the new stuff's already waiting.
+You open your app, hit play, and it's already there.

 It's also better if you discover music through labels.
-If you trust a label's batting average more than any single artist page, label tracking isn't a bonus feature - it's the whole workflow.
+If you trust a label's batting average more than any single artist page, label tracking isn't a bonus feature.
+It's the workflow.

 2. Spotify Release Radar